 Secondly, we compared these extracted data with records in a research paper database using a simple string matching method.
 From this automatic matching, we obtained, on average, six candidate records for each exception field.

 Thirdly, we manually identified the correct match from among the candidate records.
-Here, we identified the match from the following two viewpoints.
+This produced 976 pairs of matching patents and research papers.